Dry Canyon Dam and Reservoir, Santa Clarita, California

 In response to the quake damage and recognizing its inherant weakness to quakes, the LADWP built a massive, nearly 80 feet high, buttress downstream from the dam (Babbitt, 1993).
 Also, a thick cap of compacted earth was added to the crest and downstream face of the dam (Keightley, 1963).
 In the years since the reservoir was drained, the area below the dam saw a massive build-up of homes and the buttress was removed.
 Dry Canyon creek was converted to a concrete enclosed culvert that drains south parallel to Seco Canyon Road.

 In 1956-57, a new inlet control structure and a 9-foot butterfly valve was installed.
-The valve would control the flow of water through the bypass when by-passing the reservoir is necessary.
+The valve would control the flow of water into the reservoir, totally bypassing it if necessary.
+This might occur when the reservoir became muddied by storm water runoff.
+Bypassing the the reservoir would result in cleaner water delivered to Los Angeles.

-In 1966, the reservoir was drained.
+Also in 1966, the reservoir was drained.
 Studies were done to determine the feasibility of a partial or complete reconstruction of the dam and reservoir (Lee, 1972) along with a seismic evaluation (Taylor, 1998).
-The reservoir was apparently never filled again.
+The reservoir taken out of commission and never filled again, although it was nearly rebuilt in 1971.

 There was no significant damage to the dam from the February, 9, 1971, 6.6 Sylmar earthquake probably because the reservoir had been drained in 1966.
 However, there was damage to the aqueduct system (especially the Lower Van Norman Dam in the San Fernando Valley) that required the flow of water to be stopped.
 This was done at the Fairmont Reservoir (located west of Lancaster in the Antelope Valley).
 Personnel at the Dry Canyon Reservoir were instructed to trap the remaining water flow in transit from Fairmont and discharge it through the dam's blowoff valves.